ssbc/handbook.scuttlebutt.nz/README.md

 The `SUMMARY.md` is the manifest on which the compiled gitbook is based.
 Edit that if you want content in/out of the book.

+> If you see a job that needs doing - that is your job.

 ## Other Projects

-Scuttlebutt is not the only project working in a decentralised encrypted space.
+Scuttlebutt is not the only project working in a decentralised space.
 Here are a few other projects also working on solutions:

 - [Matrix](http://matrix.org/)
 - [Bitcoin](https://bitcoin.org/)